progmohamed/withdraw/README.md

 ```sh
 $ php bin/console taskmanager:run
 ```
- - Go to `http://localhost/withdraw/web/admin` and enjoy :)
+ - Go to `http://localhost/withdraw/web/admin` and use these credentials `username:admin, password:admin` and enjoy :)
  - If you are in dev environment you can run tests via this command
 ```sh
 $ ./vendor/bin/phpunit